henrylee746/HealthclubManagement/fitness-appc3005/README.md

 ## Getting Started

-First, once you've cloned the repo, install all dependicies using:
+First, once you've cloned the repo, install all dependencies using:

 npm i or npm install (or whicever package manager you prefer, I use pnpm).